Pickpocket Repellent Ingredient #5 - The Squash

-We considered an intrusion (cockroaches), a plague (locusts), or a scourge (mosquitoes), but we received complaints from the cockroaches, locusts, and mosquitoes that this would tarnish their images.
+If a group of monkeys are a "troop", and clownfish a "school" … what in the world is a group of pickpockets?
+There’s no official term, but we need to call them something.
+We considered an "intrusion" (cockroaches), or a "scourge" (mosquitoes), but we received complaints from the cockroaches and mosquitoes.
 We therefore propose to use “filch,” as in “a filch of pickpockets.”

 Add to this the squash … any guard can virtually eliminate the blind side risk by “squashing” your belongings between the sentry and any impenetrable structure that may be at hand.
 A wall is nice.
 A corner is ideal.